Powerlight: Singles

 The album cut "Fall in Love with Me" rose to No. 17 on the Billboard Hot 100 chart and No. 4 on the Billboard Hot R&B Songs chart.
 "Fall in Love with Me" was also Grammy nominated for Best R&B Performance by a Duo or Group with Vocals.

-As well another single entitled "Side by Side" got to No. 15 upon the Billboard Hot R&B Songs chart.
-"Straight From The Heart" was released as a single in the Netherlands.
+"Side by Side" got to No. 15 on the Billboard Hot R&B Songs chart.
+"Straight from the Heart" was released as a single in the Netherlands.

 Critical reception

 Robert Palmer of The New York Times noted "Mr. (Milton) Nascimento, and Brazilian pop in general, combine African-derived rhythms that tend to be more flowing and buoyant than their North American funk counterparts with a melodious pop lyricism based on relatively complex, jazzy harmonies, and Maurice White has done something very similar on Earth, Wind and Fire's Powerlight album."
 Vanity Fair found that "Earth, Wind & Fire's oddysey of uplift, Powerlight is, impossible as it may seem, even more relentlessly cheerful than its predecessor Raise!, a concoction designed to do precisely that to listeners' spirit".
-Tony Price of the Daily Mirror called Powerlight the LP of the Week exclaiming "The worst you can say about Earth, Wind & Fire are their high standards of arrangements are predictable.
+Tony Prince of the Daily Mirror called Powerlight the album of the week exclaiming "The worst you can say about Earth, Wind & Fire are their high standards of arrangements are predictable.
 They just can't get any better!"
-Robert Christgau of the Village Voice proclaimed with an A− grade that "Their sonic affluence and showtime groove encompass whispering strings no less perfect than their JB guitar beats, Funkafunnies harmonies no less schmaltzy than their Lionel Richie homages, and when the synthesis is this catchy it's the best argument for universalism they'll ever make."
-Connie Johnson of the Los Angeles Times wrote Powerlight "does show why EWF is one of the masters of studio pop."
-Johnson added "EWF mostly keeps the rhetoric in check focusing instead on assertive rockers that give everyone in this nine-member unit a chance to flex his muscles There is less cosmic emphasis but the EWF formula—heavy on the richly textured vocals horns and rhythm—is still intact.
+Robert Christgau of The Village Voice proclaimed with an A− grade that "Their sonic affluence and showtime groove encompass whispering strings no less perfect than their JB guitar beats, Funkafunnies harmonies no less schmaltzy than their Lionel Richie homages, and when the synthesis is this catchy it's the best argument for universalism they'll ever make."
+Craig Lytle of AllMusic in a four out of 5 star review found "Many groups lose the steam that propelled them to the top; Earth, Wind & Fire, contemporary sound and all, were still blazing when this album was released."
+Lytle continued saying "Throughout the entire album, White's unifying message is fueled by the aggressive rhythms and relaxing melodies."
+Connie Johnson of the Los Angeles Times wrote that Powerlight "does show why EWF is one of the masters of studio pop."
+Johnson added that "EWF mostly keeps the rhetoric in check focusing instead on assertive rockers that give everyone in this nine-member unit a chance to flex his muscles There is less cosmic emphasis but the EWF formula—heavy on the richly textured vocals horns and rhythm—is still intact.
 And surprisingly still fresh."